Schools & College

 School of Health Sciences

-The School of Health Sciences, also known as the QEII/Dalhousie School of Health Sciences, offers specialized degrees for health professionals in six disciplines.
-We educate diagnostic cytologists, sonographers, nuclear medicine technologists, radiological technologists, respiratory therapists and medical lab technologists.
+The School of Health Sciences, also known as the QEII/Dalhousie School of Health Sciences, offers specialized degrees for health professionals in five disciplines.
+We educate sonographers, nuclear medicine technologists, radiological technologists, respiratory therapists and medical lab technologists.
 Prof. Carol Gillis, Director/Assistant Dean - Undergraduate Education.

 School of Communication Sciences and Disorders